hb-gpu

 Shader compilation

-The library provides GLSL source strings for a vertex helper function and a fragment rendering function.
-Prepend a version directive and append your own main():
+The library provides GLSL source strings for shared helpers (atlas access, vertex dilation) and for the draw-renderer stage code.
+Prepend a version directive, concatenate shared and draw sources in order, and append your own main():

 const char *vert_sources[] = {